Edo society: Merchants

-Merchants were eighth on the Tokugawa class hierarchy and third of the commoner classes.

-Merchants were placed at the very bottom of the official system because they did not produce any goods, and due to their low status, were forced to hustle trading local and regional goods.
-Merchants, similar to artisans, typically lived in cities within their own quarter.
-Merchants grew increasingly powerful during the Edo period, in spite of their social standing, and the top merchants commanded a certain amount of respect, with Osaka and later Edo having concentrations of the merchant class.
+Merchants grew increasingly powerful during the Edo period, in spite of their social standing, and the top merchants commanded a certain amount of respect, with Osaka and later Edo becoming centers of trade and manufacturing.

-Wealthy merchant houses arose to organize distributors and hold legal monopolies.
-As their wealth grew, merchants wanted to consume and display their wealth in the same manner as the samurai, but laws prevented them from doing so overtly.
+Wealthy merchant houses emerged as local rulers granted trade monopolies to certain traders and distributors, who in turn paid back part of their profits in taxes.
+As their wealth grew, merchants wanted to consume and display their wealth in the same manner as the samurai, but the shogun's laws prevented them from doing so overtly.
 Still, their consumption combined with that of the samurai served to reinforce the growth of the merchant and artisan classes.

 Untouchables

 Underneath the merchant class were various communities and levels of outcasts not included within the official Tokugawa class system.
 These people were "untouchables" who fell outside of mainstream Japanese society for one reason or another, and were actively discriminated against at the societal level.

 The burakumin ('hamlet people/village people' or 'those who live in hamlets/villages') were ethnic Japanese people whose occupations were considered impure or tainted by death, such as executioners, undertakers, slaughterhouse workers, butchers, and tanners.
 These occupations were seen to be 'defilement' (穢れ, kegare) in the Shinto religion.
-In the Edo period, the social stigma of being a burakumin developed into a hereditary status.
+In the Edo period, the social stigma of being a burakumin developed into a hereditary status, with the children of burakumin forced to practice the same occupations as their parents, generation after generation.